eclipse-californium/californium/MIGRATION_HINTS.md

 Since 3.0 the sub-class may be ignored, depending on the provided value of the `useClassInEquals` parameter in `Bytes(byte[], int, boolean, boolean)`.
 The default behavior is changed to ignore the sub-class.

+`Option(int number)`:

+Since 3.0, the value is not initialized and must be provided with a separate setter call or using a other `Option` constructor.
+Though the 3.0 will now validate the option value, using `Bytes.EMPTY` as default would fail in too many cases.

 ### Scandium:

 Redesigned!
 May cause also unaware changes!
 If you detect one, please create an issue on